shayanblest/buludng/README.md

 # BuludNG

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.'
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0 by [Shayan Blest](https://github.com/shayanblest) for using the angular front end projects.
+This project includes easy to use, flexible and easy customizable component.

+>**Warning**
+ This project in `DVELOPING` mode and many features will be add.

+>**Note**
+At this time only the Data Table component is ready to use and I Working on many amazing things that can help you to build your angular apps easy and fast with your custom templates without conflicts.

 ## Installing packages